-The cap and batters were intact and well-grassed with no slumping, cracking or exposed refuse noted.
-The cap had been recently grazed.
-The areas around the water troughs appeared in good condition.
-Stormwater drains and the leachate pond were clear and dry.
-Leachate systems appeared to be functioning well and there was no sign of any overflow to the public track.
-The fencing was permanent and intact.
+The cap and batters were intact and well-grassed with no slumping, cracking or exposed refuse.
+There were no stock on the cap and no evidence of recent grazing.
+The areas around the water troughs appeared to be in good condition.
+The stormwater drains were clear and dry.
+Leachate systems appeared to be functioning well with no sign of any overflow to the public track.
+The leachate pond was not discharging.
 No odour or dust issues were noted.

-6.3.2 Results of discharge and receiving environment monitoring
+6.2.2 Results of discharge and receiving environment monitoring

-Samples were collected from the leachate drain, and the Otahi Stream at sites above, below and adjacent to the landfill (Figure 12) on 30 October 2019.
-The results are presented in Table 14.
+Samples were collected from the leachate drain, and the Otahi Stream at sites above, below and adjacent to the landfill (Figure 12) on 20 October 2021.
+The results are presented in Table 13.